You Don't Need to Agree.

 When we speak and don’t feel the other person is emotionally connecting to us—whether it’s customer service, a boss, a romantic partner, etc.—it’s hard to whole-bodily take in another person.
 As our emotional consciousness is evolving as a species, we deeply value feeling a personal connection.
 As more relationships become transactional, digital, and automated, we want to feel valued.
 It’s a good thing!

 What happens if you don’t feel valued?
-You may notice yourself devolving—that is going to a teen-like, child-like, or even infant-like emotional status.
-Yes, you feel like you’re going to childhood and you’ll cope with whatever methods you learned at that age.
+You may notice yourself devolving—that is going to a teen-like, child-like, or even infant-like emotional state.
+Yes, you feel like you’re reverting to childhood and you’ll cope with whatever methods you learned at that age.
 You may pout.
 You may argue.
 You may get defensive.
 You may turn into a slab of impenetrable granite.

-So here’s the key to “connecting” to another: you don’t need to agree with them.
+So here’s the key to “connecting” to another: you don’t need to agree with another person to connect.
 In fact, it’s not healthy to constantly agree with others; humans are beautiful because we have completely different ways of viewing the same situation.
-Even if you don’t agree with someone, you can completely tune into them (compassion), try to better understand them (curiosity), give room (calmness), empower them (give confidence), help them (creatively connect).
+Even if you don’t agree with someone, you can completely tune into them (with compassion), try to better understand them (with curiosity), give room (with calmness), and empower them (with confidence).

 Evolutionarily, our minds and hearts becoming more complex and nuanced.
 More movies and tv shows are depicting the origin, darkness, turmoil, and intricacies of a character’s soul.
 In this evolution of the soul, people are feeling more distant and alone than ever, craving another person to connect to wherever they’re at.
-The trap is that people with this complexity, people have grown to believe that others MUST agree with every fiber of who they are, when instead, they’re just looking for emotional connection.
+When a situation arises, we may experience half-a-dozen emotions at once.
+We want someones presence in the present to be a landing space for all that we are.
+The trap is that with evolving complexity, people have incorrectly assessed they MUST agree with every fiber of who they are, when instead, they’re just looking for emotional connection—further, if someone agrees with everything you say, you won’t trust them.

 Evolved emotional consciousness is being able to connect to anyone (even if you don’t happen to ideologically agree with them).
 It’s holding two truths at once.